openshift-labs/learn-katacoda/operatorframework/go-operator-memcached/step3.md

-Thanks to our comment markers, observe that we now have a newly generated CRD yaml that reflects the `spec.replicas` and `status.podNames` OpenAPI v3 schema validation and customized print columns.
+Thanks to our comment markers, observe that we now have a newly generated CRD yaml that reflects the `spec.size` and `status.podNames` OpenAPI v3 schema validation and customized print columns.

 ```
 cat config/crd/bases/cache.example.com_memcacheds.yaml